 Advanced treatment for knee pain: Why choose Aurora BayCare Medical Center?

-Our doctors specialize in knee anatomy, diseases of the knee and treatment for injuries of all types.
+Our doctors specialize knee pain, injuries and movement issues.
 We offer tailored programs focused on reducing pain and increasing your mobility.
 Program highlights include:

-- Recognized expertise: Our fellowship-trained orthopedic specialists and surgeons have extra education and experience in treating knee problems.
+• Recognized expertise: Our specialized knee doctors and orthopedic knee surgeons have extra education and experience in treating knee problems.
 We’re at the forefront of state-of-the-art surgical techniques for knee issues.

-- Leading-edge nonsurgical approaches: We offer alternatives to surgery, including regenerative medicine, to help your body heal injured tissue.
+• Leading-edge nonsurgical approaches: We offer innovative, nonsurgical options, including regenerative medicine, to help your body heal injured tissue.

 Knee treatments and services

-Our orthopedic experts treat a range of knee injuries and conditions with surgery and with nonsurgical approaches.
+Our orthopedic knee specialists treat a range of knee injuries and conditions with surgery and with nonsurgical approaches.
 We offer:

 Nonsurgical treatments for knee pain

 We treat some knee issues, such as minor meniscus tears, without surgery.
-Doctors may recommend that you treat your knee with:
+Your doctor may recommend that you treat your knee with:

 Learn more about nonoperative orthopedics.